a5ob7r/clone-readme/README.md

 # clone-readme

+## Summary

+The file system on macOS of GitHub Action is case insensitive.

 ## Investigation

 First, some files are missing in a respositry when run `git clone` with `actions/checkout@v2` on macOS using GitHub Action.